DCIRTECH/BOGO-sort-visualized/README.md

 I am happy with how this came out and if you run the code on your own PC, it will generate a new random video everytime.

 Here are some generated examples.
+I highly recommend against fully sorting the list back into it's original state due to the amount of time it would take to generate the video.

 https://github.com/user-attachments/assets/51c7ade0-69a9-4669-8c54-15fcbb1dbe0d